Key Things to Remember About Managing Your Professional Proof

 01

 Focus on Three Main Skills Don't list everything you've ever done.
-Pick just three main areas where you are truly excellent.
+Pick just three main areas where you excel.
 If something you did in the past doesn't fit into one of those three areas, leave it off.
 This stops a huge career from looking like just a long, messy to-do list.

 -